 With over 15 years’ commercial experience across consulting and blue chip industry in Australia and the UK, Selima has successfully led and delivered projects in a broad variety of operational areas.
 Throughout her career she has supported fast growing small to medium enterprises in business process improvement, market strategy, business planning, procurement and compliance.

-Selima manages all corporate services for the team including but not limited to strategy, finance, legal, IT, marketing, communications and administration.
-She works closely with a strong team of leading professional advisers to bring IonOpticks' solutions to the market.
+Selima manages the operational side of the business, working closely with a strong team of leading professional advisers to bring IonOpticks' solutions to the market.

 BEc FCA GAICD